 Oklahoma: Cell phone laws, legislation

-Cell phone, text messaging news: State Sen. Todd Gollihare has filed a handheld cell phone bill for the 2024 session.
-It comes with a fine of up to $100 (including fees) for violators, but without points.
-The fine would be the same as the current fine for texting & driving while behind the wheel.
-Ford's plan applies while the vehicle is in motion.
+Cell phone, text messaging news: A 2025 bill that would prohibit handheld cell phone use in active school and construction zones has cleared the House and been sent to the Senate.
+Fine of up to $100.
 State Sen. Ron Sharp proposed a handheld cell phone bill for the 2020 session, but the plan died in committee.
-"We have to do something right now to protect property and protect our lives," Sharp said, citing the ineffectiveness of the … [Read more...]
+"We have to do something right now to protect property and protect our lives," Sharp said, citing the ineffectiveness of the state's texting & driving law.
+Sharp says it's an uphill climb in the state for distracted driving measures, with lawmakers focused on "individual … [Read more...]

 New Jersey: Cell phone laws, legislation